djbowen95/djbowen95/README.md

 </div>

 <h3>Current Projects</h3>

-- I have been building a new front-end for [🌦️ Come Rain or Shine](https://github.com/djbowen95/come-rain-or-shine/), with responsive design/more advanced CSS.
+I haven't been as active on GitHub lately as I am prioritising sending CVs / Cover Letters.
+I'm itching to get back to coding though, which is what I really love to do, and hoping to work on these projects when I can:
-- I have been learning the basics of Amazon Web Services' EC2 and S3, looking to deploy [🏋️ Weight a Minute](https://github.com/djbowen95/Weight-a-Minute) and [🐀 Rat World](https://github.com/djbowen95/Rat-World), since [they are no longer deployed to Heroku](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq).
+ - I've been looking to redeploy some existing projects on Amazon Web Services, namely: [🏋️ Weight a Minute](https://github.com/djbowen95/Weight-a-Minute) and [🐀 Rat World](https://github.com/djbowen95/Rat-World)
-- I'm building a new portfolio from scratch, using advanced CSS and React!
+  - I'm going over some notes on Sequelize and working on a little [travel planner API](https://github.com/djbowen95/Travel-Planner-API)